 plastics, latex, silicone rubber, paints, shellac, varnishes and insoluble waxes are all suitable mould

 surfaces without any release agent.
+Note that the inherent moisture in alginate moulds can affect the surface.
 (If used, avoid liquid parting agents - these will adversely affect the

 cast surface, although this wonít matter if the piece is to be sculpted anyway).
 Cassiniís is capable of

 reproducing a higher level of detail than any other plaster, but this depends on proper mixing and good

 technique.
 Avoid using your hands to mix the plaster as it is quite sticky.

 Cassini's plaster has two stages of setting; the early flow stage is the same as other casting plasters, but after a brief transition stage, Cassini's can be daubed or pasted on, or used for bedding/jointing and restoration/repair work; lower down the page is the setting profile, with times plotted against the initial temperature of the mix.
 Small side-casts of 100g or so can be very useful in testing/monitoring setting progress, particularly in abnormal conditions.
 However, in normal circumstances, pouring of the plaster should be completed within approximately 8 - 9 minutes of commencement of mixing.
 Work with an assistant if mixing larger volumes of plaster - alternatively, build the casting up in manageable stages.